antoinette

 Use person-first language.

 Person-first language emphasizes the individuality and dignity of someone, putting the person before their diagnosis, and showing respect for them as an individual.
 It’s important to be intentional about our words when talking about substance use disorder and recovery—even common terms can reinforce stigma.
-To learn more about person-first language and the terms you should be using, visit NIDA Words Matter.
+To learn more about person-first language and the terms you should be using, visit our person-first language page.

 Be an ally.